RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181019_r1_37C_acetate_O2_dilution/README.md

 ---
-status: Rejected
+status: Accepted
-reason: analysis not finished
+reason: All good from a diagnostic standpoint.
 ---

-# 2018-10-17 O2 Glycerol Dilution
+# 2018-10-19 O2 Acetate Dilution

 ## Purpose
-This experiment was the flagship dilution experiment for cells grown in glycerol
+This experiment was the flagship dilution experiment for cells grown in  Acetate

 ## Strain Information